waimea-jlerch/200DTD-coding-project/README.md

 As this is your chance to change your life around, you think it is worth the risk to follow that map and find what it is hiding...
 After a long struggle, in a cave, you manage to find what seemed to be the treasure that the map is leading you to, an 'Ancient Gold Coin'.
 However, there's always a catch.
-A silhouette slowly appear which seem to be your opponent!
+A silhouette slowly appears which seems to be your opponent!
 Watch out, both of you now have to compete and prove yourself to the cave that you are worthy to receive the coin!
-This is your last shot to wealthiness, and you must win this!
+This is your last shot to wealth, and you must win this!

 - The way of proving yourself to the cave and how to win (rules):